ESA’s mission to the Sun has been unpacked following its arrival in Florida earlier this month, ready to begin pre-launch testing and checks.

-This image shows the transport container before Solar Orbiter was unpacked at the Astrotech facility.
+This image shows Solar Orbiter shortly after leaving the shipment container (visible in the background) at the Astrotech facility.

 In the new year attention will shift to mating the spacecraft with the launch adapter and encapsulating the spacecraft inside the fairing.
 In the final stages of preparation, the spacecraft will be mounted atop the Atlas V 411 rocket and moved to the launch pad ready for liftoff.

 Once in space, and over the course of several years, the spacecraft will repeatedly use the gravity of Venus and Earth to raise its orbit above the poles of the Sun, providing new perspectives on our star, including the first images of the Sun’s polar regions.
 Its complementary suite of instruments means it will be able to study the plasma environment locally around the spacecraft and collect data from the Sun from afar, connecting the dots between the Sun’s activity and the space environment in the inner Solar System, which is essential to understand the effects of space weather at Earth.